PeterCamilleri/CX16/utilities/assist_16/README.md

-zp, abs | The A register, C, V, and N flags. zpi     | The A and Y registers, C, V, and N flags. zpy     | The A register, C, V, and N flags.
+zp, abs | The A register, C, V, and N flags. zpi     | The A and Y registers, C, V, and N flags. zpy     | The A register, C, V, and N flags. zx, abx | The A register, C, V, and N flags. zy, aby | The A register, C, V, and N flags.

 *Example:*